ImageMagick/MagickCache/README.md

 Once the MagickCache is created, you will want to populate the cache with content that includes images, video, audio, or metadata.

-## Put content in the MagickCache
+## Put content in the Digital Media Repository

-Let's add a movie cast image to our newly created cache:</p>
+Let's add a movie cast image to our newly created digital media repository:</p>

 ```
 $ magick-cache put /opt/dmr movies/image/mission-impossible/cast/rebecca-ferguson 20210508-rebecca-ferguson.jpg